15 Things I Didn’t Know I Needed as a New Mom

 You want the water warm, but definitely not too hot.

-The Dreambaby Bath Ducky Thermometer floats in the bath and tells you if the temperature is safe.
+The Dreambaby Bath Thermometer floats in the bath and tells you if the temperature is safe.

 It’s simple but very reassuring when you’re still figuring things out.